Weyl quantization of degree 2 symplectic graded manifolds: The algebra of spinor differential operators

 \subsection{Two involutions on $\D(M,\sS)$}

-Assume the line bundle $(\det S^*)^{1/N}$ exists, with $N$ being the rank of $S$.
-Consider the \emph{twisted spinor bundle} $\sS:=S\otimes(\det S^*)^{1/N}\otimes\Vol^{1/2}$, where $\Vol^{1/2}$ is the trivializable line bundle of half-densities on $M$.
-A connection $\nabla$ on $TM$ induces a connection on all density bundles.
+Assume that the line bundle $(\det S^*)^{1/N}$ exists, with $N$ being the rank of $S$.
+Consider the \emph{twisted spinor bundle} $\sS:=S\otimes(\det S^*)^{1/N}\otimes\Vol^{1/2}$, where $\Vol^{1/2}$ denotes the half-density line bundle of $M$.
+A connection on $TM$ induces a connection on $\Vol^{1/2}$.
 Together with a spinor connection $\nabla^S$ on $S$, it yields an \emph{induced spinor connection} on the twisted spinor bundle $\sS$, denoted by $\nabla^\sS$.
-Since $\sS$ is a spinor bundle, the algebra $\D(M,\sS)$, of differential operators acting on $\sS$, satisfies in particular all the results proved in Section \ref{ParSymbol} for the algebra of spinor differential operators.
-Considering $\sS$ rather than an arbitrary spinor bundle allows for further structure on $\D(M,\sS)$.
+Since $\sS$ is a spinor bundle, the algebra $\D(M,\sS)$ of differential operators on $\sS$, satisfies in particular all the results proved in Section \ref{ParSymbol} for the algebra of spinor differential operators.
+Considering $\sS$ rather than an arbitrary spinor bundle allows us to have additional structures on $\D(M,\sS)$.

-First, we build an adjoint operation on the algebra $\D(M,\sS)$.
+First, we introduce an adjoint operation on the algebra $\D(M,\sS)$.
 Let $U\subset M$ be a contractible open subset.
 A pseudo-Hermitian pairing on $\sS|_U$ is a fiberwise non-degenerate sesquilinear map